dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Codes/K3s/Basic/README.md

 This is done by the command:

                 curl -sfL https://get.k3s.io | K3S_URL=https://10.20.116.104:6443 K3S_TOKEN="K1022823f9c9804022be8bf04846f5da7bbcb7763063eee43290acdbc7ec66f6eb3::server:54956246f32a0d4f1cb6d4c9fb3b3f78" sh -

+This command has to be run in all the worker nodes so that they can be attached to the master node using its IP address and the node-token.

 K3s server always requires the port 6443 to be accessible by all teh nodes.